mikegagnon/mentor-protege/doc/main.md

 If the joint venture partners do not want the associated consequences of being considered a partnership, then it might be beneficial for the joint venture to be formed as a limited liability company.

-Therefore, this final rule adopts the proposed language and specifies that a joint venture may be a formal or informal partnership or exist as a separate limited liability company or other separate legal entity.
-However, regardless of form, the joint venture must be reduced to a written agreement.

 ~confusion-contract